-Get to know the presenters of the 2021 Maine Volunteer Leadership Conference!
-Please check back for updates as we confirm this year's lineup of speakers.
+Get to know the presenters of the 2022 Maine Volunteer Leadership Conference!

 Training and Program Development Officer, Volunteer Maine

 Michael joined the Volunteer Maine staff in April of 2010.
 As Program Development & Training Officer he is responsible for outreach and pre-application training for organizations interested in using National Service as a solution.
 He also trains AmeriCorps grantees on best practices and leads Service Enterprise training.
 In addition, he co-chairs the State Emergency Donations Coordination Team where Volunteer Maine has responsibility for managing volunteers during statewide disasters.

 Prior to joining Volunteer Maine, Michael was Director of the Maine Transition Network, a nonprofit providing training to schools and agencies helping youth with disabilities transition from school to adult life.
 He was also a teacher and school district administrator for almost two decades and brings experience guiding volunteers as the onetime director and coordinator of volunteers for the NAMES Project-Maine; AIDS Memorial Quilt.

 Pamela Proulx-Curry has worked as an educator since 1995, incorporating issues of social justice into her teaching through community based research and learning projects.
 She has served on both University of Maine System as well as campus based diversity committees helping to develop and implement diversity plans at both levels.
 Most recently, as a founding member of the Maine MultiCultural Center, she has been involved in MMCC efforts to help make the greater Bangor area a welcoming and supporting community for New Mainers.